 1. UNDERSTAND YOUR CUSTOMER BUYING BEHAVIOUR

-Today, with the Covid-19 global pandemic crisis and the difficulty it brought to salespeople to reach out to new prospects personally and via other old means, it is time to admit and agree to the above-stated point.
+Today, with the COVID-19 global pandemic crisis and the difficulty it brought to salespeople to reach out to new prospects personally and via other old means, it is time to admit and agree to the above-stated point.
 We need to start to understand how the customers have changed their buying behavior, in order to know what we have to adapt to.
-Few things to be mentioned:
+A few things to be mentioned:

 2. REENGINEER YOUR SALES PROCESS

-First and foremost it is important to adhere and align with your customer journey and the dynamic change in his/her behavior and blocks of TRUST, especially that building trust with clients digitally is not as easy as managing it in meetings, coffee times, lunches, and other outings.
-There are few important elements to note for the time being:
+First and foremost it is important to adhere and align with your customer’s journey and the dynamic change in his/her behavior and blocks of TRUST, especially since building trust with clients digitally is not as easy as managing it in meetings, coffee times, lunches, and other outings.
+There are a few important elements to note for the time being:

 • Land and Scale: I believe the SaaS industry and e-commerce were the pioneers in deploying this strategy.
 Traditionally, companies have achieved most of their revenues by securing an up-front contract for a product, service, or solution.
 In Digital Transformation, we have to think of the Customer lifetime value (CLV) and how to achieve our revenues when customers are satisfied with the product and keep buying more.
 Thus you have to find a way to hook the client in a trial mode, then in a small purchase until they become an advocate to scale.